What are topic clusters and why will they improve your SEO?

 - If one page in the topic cluster gets a ranking boost, the benefit will be passed on to the other pages in the cluster

-The 'Related Articles' panel at the foot of this blog post is another example of internal linking within a topic cluster.
+The 'Related Articles' panel at the foot of this blog post is another example of internal linking within a content cluster.

 Organizing your content into topic clusters will help rank your articles higher in the search results.
 This is because search engines are now focussing on context and topical authority, rather than single keywords.

-In this article I’ve shown you how to create new topic clusters from scratch and also how to organize your existing content into topic clusters.
+In this article I’ve shown you how to create new content clusters from scratch and also how to organize your existing content into content clusters.

-A vital aspect of topic clusters is internal linking.
+A vital aspect of content clusters is internal linking.

 Each page in the cluster should be linked to every other page in the cluster, preferably using a ‘Table of Contents’ linking strategy, as outlined above.